Updated: Jan 7

 There are a few important things you need to know before visiting Volcán Poás!

 In this section of this article you can find out what's the best way for you to get to there: by car, joining us on a tour, Uber or public bus.

-Volcán Poás is very often covered in a thick layer of clouds and mist, so it's not sure that you're actually going to see anything.
+Volcán Poás is very often covered in a thick layer of clouds and mist, so it's not sure that you're actually going to see the crater.
 In this section of this read, we explain you step by step how you can increase your chances to arrive with good weather conditions.

 Because your visit can perfectly look like this: